Best Waterfalls Near Toronto To Hike

 If you’re not in the mood to hike the trail or are physically unable to do so, you can drive between Hoggs Falls and Eugenia Falls in under 10 minutes.
 The loop trail between Hoggs Falls and Eugenia Falls is 12.6 kilometres.
 You’re more likely to find crowds at Eugenia Falls as it’s stunning and is found just off the main road.
 Head there early or on a weekday to try to avoid others.

-The falls can best be described as majestic, tranquil, spectacular.
+The falls can best be described as majestic, tranquil, and spectacular.
 Eugenia Falls is 30 metres high and is the tallest waterfall in the area.

 Eugenia Falls can also be accessed from the Bruce Trail, which is one of the longest marked hiking trails in all of Canada.
 The trails and area used to be very open for sightseeing, however, there have been many accidents lately.
 Exercise caution, do not climb the wall for a better look.
 The area can be slippery when wet.
 Access to the base of the falls is closed.